berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 per second, **creating a histogram of a billion 64-bit floats in about 45 seconds!**

 #### 6. find string

-Here we check for existence of a four character string in a billion random strings of length 10.
-We can do this at a rate **exceeding 80 million rows per second** (i.e. 800MB/s).
+Check for existence of a four character string in a billion random strings of length 10.
+This runs at a rate **exceeding 80 million rows per second** (i.e. 800MB/s).
 (The number of strings found is less than one in a million, which is in line with theory.)

 #### 7. Total Test Time